FisaGamer/docs/docs/server-link.md

 ### What is AzLink ?

-AzLink is a site-to-server link plugin specially designed for Azuriom. to allow you to link your server to your site simply, quickly and securely.
+AzLink is a site-to-server link plugin specially designed for and by Azuriom. to allow you to link your server to your site simply, quickly and securely.

-AzLink supports Bukkit, BungeeCord, Sponge and Velocity in the same plugin.
+AzLink currently supports Bukkit, BungeeCord, Sponge and Velocity in the same plugin.
 A legacy version is available for Bukkit 1.7.10.

 ### Installation

 1. Download AzLink from [our site](https://azuriom.com/azlink)

-2. Install it on your server in the `Plugin/` folder and restart your server.
+2. Install it on your server in the `plugin/` folder and restart your server.

 3. Go to your site and add a new server with the link type "AzLink", follow the link steps and fill in the requested information.